 4. Cabin Fever

 Few man-caves exist today that are quite as overtly masculine as that questionable cabin fever theme.
 From the taxidermy hunting trophies lining the faux-wood paneled walls to the animal-skin area rug, this trend was just awful.
 What’s more is that the appearance of such a macho space corresponded with an equally awful frilly women’s lair.
 With the decline of strict gender roles comes the death of extreme gendered decorating.

 In 2014, tiled countertops saw a brief resurgence in popularity— but thankfully, it wasn’t a widespread trend.
 One of the downfalls of having tiled countertops is the difficult grout-cleaning when tomato sauce inevitably spills.
 If you’re looking for a way to shake up the décor in the kitchen and a marble countertop slab doesn’t speak to you, other options are out there.
 For example, the concrete countertop is seeing some light these days.

 6. Kitschy furniture

 With the tagline of “So bad it’s good”, this trend can’t possibly go wrong, right?
-Think of something akin to Buster Bluth’s famous giant hand chair.
-Like his mother, Lucille, we want to see that chair and anything similar out of our homes.
+Think of something akin to Buster Bluth’s famous giant hand chair in Arrested Development.
+Like his mother, Lucille, we want to see that chair and anything similar, out of our homes.
 Kitschy furniture is often bought for novelty, but novelty items don’t often age well.
 Yes, they can be nice conversational pieces, but they likely won’t go over well with the in-laws, and too much is just plain bad.